Methadone is a synthetic opioid drug. Anyone who’s experiencing addiction or dependence upon opiates can seek methadone treatment.

 So, take the time to create rules for yourself and follow them.
 If you do those things, sobriety will become a little easier for you as you’re starting out.

-Are You in Need of Treatment?
+Are You in Need of A Methadone Clinic?

 Methadone is an excellent way to start your recovery journey.
 All you have to do is take the first step and contact a professional to explore your options.
 We’re here to help you do just that.